 Is There a Statute of Limitations?

 The statute of limitations refers to the timeframe for prosecuting the crime.
-After the statute of limitations expires, the case can no longer be prosecuted (barring any special circumstances.)
+After the expiration of the statute of limitations, the case can no longer be prosecuted (barring any special circumstances.)

-In most cases, the statute of limitations timeframe begins on the date when the crime allegedly occurred.
-But there are some exceptions, particularly surrounding rape and sexual assault cases, which may have a statute of limitations timeframe that begins when a young victim reaches a specific age or at the point when DNA testing implicates a specific individual.
+In most cases, the statute of limitations timeframe starts on the date when the crime allegedly happened.
+However, there are some exceptions, specifically surrounding rape and sexual assault cases, which may have a statute of limitations timeframe that begins when a young victim reaches a specific age or at the point when DNA testing implicates a specific individual.

 Homicide by Abuse;

 Generally speaking, the more serious the crime, the longer the statute of limitations will be.
 Crimes such as rape and arson can carry a ten-year statute of limitations.
-Less serious crimes such as theft, including identity theft, carry a six-year statute of limitations.
+Less serious crimes such as theft, including identity theft, come with a six-year statute of limitations.

-Our Pierce County Criminal Defense Lawyers Are Here to Represent Your Case
+Our Pierce County Criminal Defense Attorneys Are Here to Represent Your Case

 The prospect of going to trial can be a scary and stressful reality, but this is where our Pierce County defense attorneys can assist.
-We work with clients throughout the region, using a highly strategic approach to your case.
-Our goal is to bring about the best possible conclusion to your case.
+We work with clients throughout the region, using a strategic approach to your case.
+Our goal is to bring about the best possible outcome of your case.

-Founded by Attorney Kevin Trombold – a defense lawyer with more than 20 years in practice – our law firm is regarded as one of the best in the region.
+Founded by Attorney Kevin Trombold – a defense lawyer who has over 20 years of experience – our law firm is regarded as one of the best in the region.
 We have assembled an elite legal team that will defend you, your interests and your freedom.

-We invite you to contact The Law Offices of Kevin Trombold, LLC to discuss your case in a fully confidential, no-coast consultation session.
-Call 206-382-9200.
+Contact The Law Offices of Kevin Trombold, LLC to receive a fully confidential consultation session.
+Call us at 206-382-9200.